Fixed-Budget Best-Arm Identification in Structured Bandits: Generalized Linear Model

-The only other difference is the $\cmin^2$ factor, which is $1$ in the linear case.
+The error bounds in \cref{thm:SE-opt-G-GLM} are similar to those in the linear model (\cref{sec:Lin-Analysis}), since $ \max_{i\in\A,t\in[s]}\vnorm{x_i-x_1}_{V_t^{-1}} \leq 2\max_{i\in\A,t\in[s]}\vnorm{x_i}_{V_t^{-1}}\,. $ The only major difference is in factor $\cmin^2$, which is $1$ in the linear case.
 This factor arises because GLM is a linear model transformed through some non-linear mean function $h$.
-When $\cmin$ is small, $h$ can have flat regions, which makes the best arm harder to identify.
+When $\cmin$ is small, $h$ can have flat regions, which makes the optimal arm harder to identify.
 Therefore, our GLM bounds become looser as $\cmin$ decreases.
-Finally, the bounds in~\eqref{eq:GLMeq-Bd} and~\eqref{eq:Gopt-GLM} depend on all other quantities as the bounds in \cref{thm:SE-opt-G}.
+Note that the bounds in~\cref{thm:SE-opt-G-GLM} depend on all other quantities same as the bounds in \cref{thm:SE-opt-G} do.